danaamiri/qualibrate-assignment/README.md

 # Qualibrate Shows Application

 A Show Discovery Application for the Qulibrate Interview Assignment Challenge.
-The project is a user interface for the TVMaze Open API to show a list of TV Shows and their Details.
+The project is a user interface using the TVMaze Open API to show a list of TV Shows and their Details.

 ## Project Description And Structure